gjanders/SplunkVersionControl/README.md

 [VersionControl For Splunk](https://splunkbase.splunk.com/app/4355)

 ## Release Notes
+### 1.0.7
+This version has a few major changes:
+- Restoration immediately after clicking the restore button rather than using lookup files
+- The previous lookup file method remains supported (in fact the `splunkversioncontrol_restore` modular input must still exist, it is not required to run on a schedule
+- Changes to the way the OS processes are executed in python which makes it more reliable during validation of the modular inputs
+- Improved logging, in particular relating to the validation procedure

+The new dashboard `splunkversioncontrol_restore_dynamic` which is now the default dashboard is an alternative to the `splunkversioncontrol_restore` dashboard which remains lookup based (the latter dashboard assumes the `splunkversioncontrol_restore` modular input is running on a schedule

+Note that if you are running this app on a search head cluster, and restoring from a different server you may wish to remove the:
+- `web.conf`
+- `restmap.conf`

+Files from the default directory, this removes the ability to trigger a restore by hitting a REST endpoint without authentication

 ### 1.0.6
 Dashboard backups no longer include version attribute (appears on some dashboards and prevents restoration) Updated README.md to include an installation and troubleshooting guide